 We're all for adventure, but first... let's take a selfie!
-What may have seemed like just the newest social media trend, the 'selfie' has become a social behavior people do to capture meaningful events like your bridesmaids' brunch, meeting your favorite celeb, and of course, family vacations.
+What may have seemed like just the newest social media trend, the 'selfie' has become a social behavior people do to capture meaningful events like your bridesmaids' brunch, meeting your favorite celeb, and, of course, family vacations.
 Because, if you didn't take a selfie, did it really even happen?
 If you're planning a trip to Florida, here are seven spots in Wild Florida that will make all your friends wish they could've joined in on your selfie during your visit.

 - Two-toed sloth exhibit

 While you may be able to see a sloth at a zoo, not every zoo offers an opportunity for you to go inside and take your very own #slothie!
-At Wild Florida, we offer six animal encounters that give guests a unique opportunity to go inside some of our animals' exhibits and learn more about their distinct personality.
+At Wild Florida, we offer six animal encounters that give guests a unique opportunity to go inside some of our animals' exhibits and learn more about their distinct personalities.
 Two of our most popular animal encounters happen inside our two-toed sloth exhibit, where guests can pet, feed, and take their own selfie with one of our sloth family members.

 - Gator Pond